Superalgos/Superalgos/README.md

 # Superalgos Desktop App

-The Superalgos Desktop App is the client application of the Superalgos Platform suite, and provides a visual environment for developing and automating crypto-trading strategies.
+The Superalgos Desktop App is the client application of the Superalgos Platform suite and provides a visual environment for developing and automating crypto-trading strategies.

 The app's vocation is to become a comprehensive trading automation system.
 This is not a simple plug-and-play bot.
 It is a platform that allows you to design and automate a wide variety of strategies, with great flexibility.

 However, flexibility and fine user control over the way bots operate come at a cost: the learning curve required to tap into the app's full potential.
 That said, we do intend to make light use of the app as easy as possible, for instance, for loading existing strategies and trading live right off the bat, with minimal input.

 This is a pre-release in alpha stage.
 The app is still under heavy development.
-We appreciate your help testing the app and reporting any errors you may experience.
+We appreciate your help in testing the app and reporting any errors you may experience.

 We will keep improving user experience with your feedback.